Kamran-Afzali/Kamran-Afzali.github.io/_posts/FEP_CON.md

 Both exteroceptive and interoceptive sensory-motor modalities are flavored by consciousness, facilitating compartmentalization of data and reducing computational complexity while navigating uncertain conditions.

-Overall, these formulations provide the foundation for an integrated theory of affective and cognitive consciousness, offering insights into the nature of consciousness and the unconscious.

 ### References
 - https://philosophymindscience.org/index.php/phimisci/article/view/9152#:~:text=Under%20the%20free%20energy%20principle%2C%20neural%20correlates%20should%20be%20defined,probabilities%20encoded%20by%20neural%20states